Rishabh2362/postpress/readme.txt

 == Customization ==

 * Under “Appearance/Customize” you can set up the slider for your homepage, change the colors and the fonts for your theme look and feel and add your social media in the top navigation bar.
-	1. IAMSocial General Settings: Change your colors and your fonts.
+	1. PostPress General Settings: Change your colors and your fonts.
-	2. IAMSocial Slider: Upload three images for your slider, set up its legends, colors and links (Note: Do not input the 'http://' part for the links).
-Choose an image from your computer (recommended size: 960px x 345px ).
-	3. IAMSocial Social Media Icons: Link your social media accounts.
+	2. PostPress Social Media Icons: Link your social media accounts.
 Note: Do not input the 'http://' part.
 * Configure your widgets:
-	1. Configure the Top bar widgets: Ideal for search bar or Custom menu.
+	1. Configure the Top bar widgets: Ideal for search bar.
 Note: It is recommended to use only one widget in this area.
-If you do not set up any widgets in this area, by defaut, the search bar will show.
-	2. Configure your sidebar: Add widgets here and these will appear on the side of any default page or post.
-Ideal for listing pages, archives or recent posts.
-	3. Use the three footer areas (left, center and right) to drag the widgets of your choice.
-* Choose form two page templates: When creating a new page, choose your template under Page Attribute:
-	1. Default template (with sidebar)
-	2. Full width page (without sidebar)
+By defaut, this widget area is empty.
+	2. Configure your Primary Sidebar: The primary menu is shown in this widget area.
+Add any widgets of your choice below.
+	3. Configure your Secondary Sidebar: Add any widgets of your choice below.